vectorgrp/sil-kit-adapters-qemu/README.rst

 You can also start ``CANoe 16`` and load the ``EthernetDemoAsync.cfg`` from the ``vib-canoe-demos`` and start the measurement.

-Please note that you can compile and run the demos on Windows even if QEmu is running in WSL.
+Please note that you can compile and run the demos on Windows even if QEMU is running in WSL.

 ICMP Ping and Pong
 ------------------